top of page

 Results we can measure—and report

-There are Key Performance Indicators (KPIs) we can use to see that together, we are making a positive impact.
+There are performance indicators (KPIs) we can use to see how your regenerative approach is making a positive impact.

-When finished compost is applied to augment production fields, we can measure soil fertility levels, pH, topsoil depth, microorganism populations, and yields.
+We can measure populations counts of microorganisms, soil fertility levels, pH, topsoil depth, microorganism populations, and yields.

-Richland Farms is local—for our Hoosier communities and neighbors.
+Richland Farms is local—for our midwestern communities and neighbors.

 IMG_7301.JPEG